kiranvad/MLCD/Readme.md

 	`[c,data,phaseVal,dataClass]=getSynthData(30,350)`;

-generates ternary compositon array in `c`, synthetic data in `data`, degrees of freedom (DOFs) values in `phaseVal` and phase indicies in `dataClass`
+generates ternary composition array in `c`, synthetic data in `data`, degrees of freedom (DOFs) values in `phaseVal` and phase indices in `dataClass`

-2. For a given distance metric, one can find a phase diagram of a ternay using Graph Partition or Hierarchical Clustering (see paper for more information)
+2. For a given distance metric, one can find a phase diagram of a ternary using Graph Partition or Hierarchical Clustering (see paper for more information)
    For example:

 	Run `finaldemo.m`